-British Airways, union to hold talks over cabin crew strike plan
+British Air, union to hold talks over planned cabin crew strike

 "Unite will work tirelessly to defend them, to get this dispute solved and to win them the fair and decent treatment these workers deserve."

+A spokeswoman for British Airways said, "We are pleased that Unite is willing to meet us at Acas.
+We remain focused on resolving this as quickly as possible for our customers."

-(Reporting by Kylie MacLellan.
-Editing by Jane Merriman)
+(Reporting by Kylie MacLellan; Editing by Jane Merriman and Jeffrey Benkoe)